-9.66 Persons who own the dwellings in which they live are treated as owning unincorporated enterprises that produce housing services that are consumed by the household to which the owner belongs.
+10.6510.67 Persons who own the dwellings in which they live are treated as owning unincorporated enterprises that produce housing services that, disregarding possible rentals received from temporarily renting out the dwelling (see chapter 7), are consumed by the household to which the owner belongs.
 The housing services produced are deemed to be equal in value to the rentals that would be paid on the market for accommodation of the same size, quality and type.
 Care must be taken in respect of any taxes paid on housing.
-Taxes such as value added tax are rarely paid on housing services, but if they are payable, they should be excluded from the value of owner-occupied housing if the owneroccupier is exempt from payment.
+Taxes such as value added tax are rarely paid on housing services, but if they are payable, they should be excluded from the value of owner-occupied housing if the owner-occupier is exempt from payment.
 The imputed values of the housing services are recorded as final consumption expenditures of the owners.